fitability/fitability-apis/README.md

-# fitability-apis
+# fitability:tm: API #

-This provides APIs for all fitability apps
+This provides APIs for all fitability:tm: apps.